AlexandrShum/knowledge-base/computer-science/data-structures/theory.md

 ## 🏗️ 1.
 Arrays
 ### Description
-An array is a data structure that stores elements sequentially in memory and allows access via indexes.
+An `Array` is a data structure that stores elements sequentially in memory and allows access via indexes.
 JavaScript arrays are dynamic, meaning they can grow or shrink in size and store elements of different types.

 ### Use Cases
 - Storing lists of data (e.g., a list of users, products, or messages)